Table of Contents

 If you have a Chromebook with a SIM card slot, you will see the connection details here.

-Majority of us however will use is Instant Tethering.
+The majority of us however will use is Instant Tethering.
 You can use this feature if you have a supported mobile phone and Chromebook.

 Below the Mobile Data section you will see the following two options: